confluentinc/operator-earlyaccess/external-access-load-balancer/README.rst

 Deploy Confluent Platform with Load Balancer
 ============================================

-In this scenario workflow, you'll learn how to set up Confluent Platform component clusters with the Kubernetes LoadBalancer service type to enable external clients to access Confluent Platform, including Kafka and other components.
+In this scenario workflow, you'll set up Confluent Platform component clusters with the Kubernetes LoadBalancer service type to enable external clients to access Confluent Platform, including Kafka and other components.

 Before you begin this tutorial: